Flutter vs. React Native: Which One to Choose?

 What is Flutter?

-Flutter is a software development kit (SDK) that allows you to build a beautiful app with a friendly user-interface for operating systems including iOS & Android for mobile applications, Mac OS for desktop applications, and the web (beta), from a single codebase.
+Flutter is a software development kit (SDK) that allows you to build a beautiful app with a friendly user interface for operating systems, including iOS & Android for mobile applications, Mac OS for desktop applications, and the web (beta), from a single codebase.
 The latest version released in December 2019 is 1.12 and is written in the Dart language, which is developed by Google.
+Also, choose the right free SMTP server now!

 Flutter is one of Google's UI toolkits that act as an essential instrument for many mobile app developers.
 The whole layered architecture can be easily customized for the best end-user experience.